SNEAK PREVIEW OF INSTRUMENT OF THE DEVIL

 The final stage of his attack on America’s electrical grid had begun.

-Instrument of the Devil is available on Amazon here.
+Instrument of the Devil is available at Amazon and major online booksellers here.